 Requisite: BIOL 230 or 321 or permission from the instructor.
 Limited to 15 students.
 Spring semester.
-Postdoctoral Fellow Petit and Professor Hood.2015-16: Not offered
+Postdoctoral Fellow Petit and Professor Hood.2016-17: Not offered

 The topic is the ecology and evolution of plant-animal interactions.
 Most animals on Earth obtain their energy from green plants, and thus it is not surprising that interactions between plants and animals have played a prominent role in our current understanding of how ecological processes such as predation, parasitism, and mutualism shape evolutionary patterns in plants and animals.
 In this course we will start our analysis with a consideration of how plant-animal relationships evolve by studying examples from both extant systems and the fossil record.
 Next we will examine the different kinds of plant-animal interactions (pollination, seed dispersal, seed predation, and herbivory, to mention a few) that have evolved on our planet, and the ecological processes promoting reciprocal evolution of defenses and counter-defenses, attraction, and deceit.
 Finally, we will turn our attention to global change and the implications of human alteration of the environment for the future of plant-animal relationships, such as pollination, which are of vital importance to life on Earth.
 Three classroom hours per week.

 Requisite: BIOL 230 or 321 or permission from the instructor.
 Limited to 14 students.
 Not open to first-year students.
 Fall semester.
-Professor Temeles.2015-16: Offered in Spring 2016
+Professor Temeles.2016-17: Not offered

 Conservation biology is a highly interdisciplinary field, requiring careful consideration of biological, economic, and sociological issues.
 Solutions to biodiversity conservation and environmental challenges are even more complex.
 Yet, conservation is a topic of timely importance in order to safeguard biological diversity.
 Utilizing articles from the primary literature, course topics will include invasive species, restoration, climate change, and biodiversity banking, as well as how to determine appropriate conservation priorities.
 Three classroom hours per week.

 Requisite: BIOL 230 or 321 or permission of the instructor.
 Not open to first-year students.
 Limited to 14 students.
 Spring semester.
-Visiting Professor R. Levin.2015-16: Offered in Fall 2015
+Visiting Professor R. Levin.2016-17: Offered in Fall 2016

 Honors students take three courses of thesis research, usually, but not always, with the double course load in the spring.
 The work consists of seminar programs, individual research projects, and preparation of a thesis on the research project.